 For more information read the Boosting Apprenticeships Commencements fact sheet.

-For further information on how to apply for the subsidy, including information on eligibility, contact an Australian Apprenticeship Support Network provider.
+For further information on how to apply for the wage subsidy, including information on eligibility, visit the Australian Apprenticeships website or contact an Australian Apprenticeship Support Network provider.

-Additional information regarding the Boosting Apprenticeship Commencements wage subsidy and Completing Apprenticeship Commencements wage subsidy – including maximum payment amounts – is provided in the Questions and Answers factsheet.
+Additional information regarding the Boosting Apprenticeship Commencements wage subsidy and Completing Apprenticeship Commencements wage subsidy – including maximum payment amounts – is provided in the Boosting Apprenticeships Questions and Answers factsheet.

 Information for Employers regarding Single Touch Payroll is provided in the Single Touch Payroll Factsheet.